-Your old comic book collection may be worth just pennies per book -- but it might also be a little goldmine!
+The old comic book collection from your youth, or that Uncle Charlie left you in his estate, may be worth just pennies per book -- but it might also be a little goldmine!

 The problem is, how you can tell what you have, and how are you going to figure out what it's worth?

 Unless you want to spend a lot of time researching exactly what it is you have, how to grade comics, and their current market values, you will be left guessing -- and at the mercy of dealers.